rimeto/ts-optchain/README.md

 ### Code-Completion

-`ts-oc` enables code-completion assistance in popular IDEs such as Visual Studio Code when writing tree-traversal code.
+`ts-optchain` enables code-completion assistance in popular IDEs such as Visual Studio Code when writing tree-traversal code.

 ## <a name="related"></a>Related Resources